EN

 NAPEO also states that “administrative costs are around $450 lower per employee for businesses that use a PEO,” likely because PEOs are HR experts able to use their existing infrastructure to perform administrative tasks more efficiently than a small HR team could.

-Maintain payroll compliance
+Maintain payroll tax compliance

 Federal and state employment laws are complex and constantly changing, and if you don’t follow them, you may have to pay costly penalties.
-The IRS estimates that a whopping 40% of small to mid-sized businesses pay payroll penalties each year—and it’s possible the increase in remote work will cause that number to grow as more employees are hired and/or move out of state.
+The IRS estimates that a whopping 40% of small to mid-sized businesses pay payroll-related tax penalties each year—and it’s possible the increase in remote work will cause that number to grow as more employees are hired and/or move out of state.

 Staying compliant takes a lot of time.
 According to a recent survey, HR and payroll departments spend an average of 36 hours per week on compliance-related work, whether that’s tracking regulatory changes or creating and communicating new policies.